Sunlitspace542/ultrastarfox/README.md

 - Uses ARGLINK and ARGSFX from Star Fox 2 as linker and assembler instead of SL and SASM
 - Easier creation of wireframe models (replace face3 and face4 with aface3 and aface4 in your shape file)
 - All Starwing PAL and Germany text/GFX for PAL builds
+- uses [MS-DOS Player](http://takeda-toshiya.my.coocan.jp/msdos/index.html) to emulate the toolchain, everything else uses modern tools
 - **Kando was involved so you know it's good**

 ## Building on Windows

-Requirements: Microsoft Windows
+Requirements: Microsoft Windows, MSYS2

-Download repo as ZIP and extract somewhere, or clone the repo with git via the command line.
+Install MSYS2.

+Run ``MSYS2 MINGW64``.

+Ensure that GCC and Git are installed in MSYS2.

+Clone repository: ``git clone https://github.com/Sunlitspace542/ultrastarfox``

+Go to the directory in your terminal where you cloned the repo.

-To build ROM, run ``build.cmd``.
+To build ROM, run ``make``.

-To build ROM with Logging, run ``build to log.cmd``.
+To clean, run ``make clean``.

-To clean, run ``clean.cmd``.
+To completely clean, run ``make distclean``.

-After building, a debug symbol map will be created at, and a bank space report at ``BANKS.CSV``.
+After building, a debug symbol map will be created in the root directory at ``SYMBOLS.TXT``, and a bank space report will be at ``BANKS.CSV``.
+The ROM will also be with these files.

-## Building on Linux
+## Building on Linux/WSL

 **NOTE: this was tested on WSL with Ubuntu installed.
 Your mileage may vary.**

-Requirements: Ubuntu (might work with other distros) snap, DOSBox-X, git
+Requirements: Ubuntu (might work with other distros) Wine, Git

-Install snapstore: ``sudo apt install snapd``
+Install snapstore: ``sudo apt install wine``

-Install DOSBOX-X from snap: ``sudo snap install dosbox-x``

 Clone repository: ``git clone https://github.com/Sunlitspace542/ultrastarfox``

+Go to the directory in your terminal where you cloned the repo.

 To build ROM, run ``make``.

-To build ROM with logging, run ``make log``.

 To clean, run ``make clean``.

+To completely clean, run ``make distclean``.

-After building, a debug symbol map will be created at ``SYMBOLS.TXT``, and a bank space report at ``BANKS.CSV``.
+After building, a debug symbol map will be created in the root directory at ``SYMBOLS.TXT``, and a bank space report will be at ``BANKS.CSV``.
+The ROM will also be with these files.

 ## Uploading ROM to SNES over USB with SD2SNES/FXPak(Pro)
 Uses [USB2SNES-cli](https://github.com/Hyphen-ated/usb2snes-cli) fork by Hyphen-ated.
 A prebuilt windows EXE is provided.